Before you burn, there are options

 However, we face a dilemma.
 In our dry environment, snags are flammable and add to the fuel load.
 Certainly within 100 feet of your house, any dead wood is a risky deal.

 Want to save scarce water?
-Then consider “hugel mounds,” which are constructed by burying or piling logs directly on the ground, adding branches, plant waste, compost.
-Then add additional soil to make an earthen mound into which you can plant directly.
+Then consider “hugel mounds,” which are constructed by burying or piling logs directly on the ground, adding branches, plant waste, compost, then add additional soil to make an earthen mound into which you can plant directly if you wish.

 If you have a woodstove or fireplace insert that meets the California strict standard for emission control, burning your wood in the winter reduces your heating bill.
 Save sticks from small branches for kindling.
 Then you can have an eco-friendly burn when you really need the warmth.